 Work Environment

 Dental assistants are found overwhelmingly in a dentist’s office.
-According to the Bureau of Labor Statistics, 91% of dental assistants work in the offices of dentists.
-Only 2% work in government offices, and another 2% in the offices of physicians.
+According to the Bureau of Labor Statistics, 91% of dental assistants work in dentists’ offices.
+Only 2% work in government offices, and another 2% in physicians’ offices.

-Dental assistants must be comfortable working with others, as they will not only be working with dentists but also with dental hygienists and other dental auxiliaries.
+Dental assistants must be comfortable working with others, as they will be working with dentists, dental hygienists, and other dental auxiliaries.

 Lastly, they must also be comfortable wearing safety glasses, surgical masks, protective clothes, and gloves.
 All of these are needed to protect themselves and the patients from infections.